nsrr/shine-documentation/pages/README.md

 ## Data overview

 ### Actigraphy
-Raw actigraphy data is available for XX subjects and covers a period of approximately 5-7 days.
-Each participant's actigraphy CSV file has activity and white light level scores per 30-second epoch, as well as derived(?) sleep/wake and mobility.
-Device?
+Raw actigraphy data from Philips Actiwatch 2 (Philips Healthcare, Andover, MD, USA) is available for XX subjects at age 1 months, xx subjects at age 6 months, xx subjects at age 12 months and xx subjects at age 24 months and covers a period of approximately 5-7 days (minimum 3 days and nights of valid actigraphy data).
+Each participant's actigraphy CSV file has activity level scores per 30-second epochs, as well as manually annotated sleep/wake data analyzed with Respironics Actiware 6 software (Version 6.09, Philips/Respironics).
+Scorers manually edited rest and active intervals based on caregiver-completed logs and observation of a sharp decrease/increase in activity.
+The start of nighttime rest interval was identified based on reported sleep on the sleep diary and the actogram showing reduced activity (> 5 minutes) within or overlapping the night period (7:00 PM – 07:59 AM).
+The end of a rest interval (beginning of an active interval) was based on diary report of awakening and increased activity on the actogram (> 5 minutes).
+An active interval was defined as the time between two rest intervals.
+Additional active intervals were annotated if periods > 60 consecutive minutes of activity were observed.
+Within each rest interval, epochs of sleep and wake were determined based on the actogram activity using a low threshold of 80 counts for sleep.

 ### Covariate/phenotype datasets
 Covariate CSV files contain data on 433 subjects.
 The [nsrr](:variables_path:/subject) column is the unique SHINE participant identifier.